mideind/GreynirEngine/doc/reference.rst

     .. py:method:: sentences(self)

         Returns a generator of :py:class:`_Sentence` objects.
-Each object corresponds to a sentence in the parsed text.
-If the sentence has already been successfully parsed, its :py:attr:`_Sentence.tree`
+Each object corresponds to a sentence within the paragraph in the parsed text.
+        If the sentence has
+        already been successfully parsed, its :py:attr:`_Sentence.tree`
         property will contain its (best) parse tree.
 Otherwise, the property is ``None``.